 It’s generally assumed that if your notifications show 20 likes in a row from the same person, that’s considered spammy.
 You’ll probably see this in your own notifications at some point if you haven’t already.
 An exception on the spammy front is people who like all of the comments in a single post.
 Some bloggers will do this to recognize the value in the comments left by others.

 There’s nothing wrong with reblogging other people’s posts once in a while.
-But if you keep reblogging the same person without talking to them about it, that starts to get a little creepy.
-In addition, if your blog consists of mostly reblogs rather than original content, you’re probably going to lose readers’ interest.
+But if you keep reblogging the same person without talking to them about it, that can start to get a little creepy and/or annoying.
+Your readers are also less likely to be interested in your reblogged content than your own original content.
 You can read more about reblogging here.

 Comments and Commenting Etiquette